buraksezer/gsocks5/README.md

 gsocks5 -c path/to/server.json
 ```

-If you use systemd, service files for both components have been provided.
+For systemd users, service files for both components have been provided.
 Please take a look at **data** folder.

 Configuration
 -------------